DerekHarter/coursera-data-cleaning/CodeBook.md

 # Study Design

-The original raw data set contained features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-From this set of variables, various estimates were made, including the mean() and std() of various measurements.
+The original raw data set contained features selected for this database come from accelerometer and gyroscope sensors.
+You should read the description and code book files in the raw data directories for more details on the original measurement instruments and study design.

-For the tidy data set we extract from this raw data, we are interested only in the mean and standard deviation measure estimates of the various features.
+For the tidy data set we extract from this raw data, we are interested only in the mean and standard deviation measure estimates of the raw various features collected in the original data.
 We extract out only these measures from the measured features.
 We then further summarize the data by grouping by subjects and activity type.
 The original raw data contained measurements from 30 subjects (split into test and training data sets).
 The 30 subjects had their activities recorded on video, and labeled into 6 categories:

 1. WALKING
 2. WALKING_UPSTAIRS